argonautproject/questionnaire/source/pages/adaptive.md

   - EHR-S
   - Patient Portal (Smart) App
   - Third Party (Smart) App too.
-- Adaptive Questionnaire Service is a “Black Box”:
+- Adaptive Questionnaire Service is treated as a **“Black Box”**:
   - Contains logic for determination of next question and scoring
 - Transactions are Stateless:
-  - Client constructs a record of transaction which is passed to Server
+  - Client constructs a record of transaction which is passed to Service
-  - Server adds to record and passed back to Client
+  - Service adds to record and passed back to Client
-  - Client and Server free of keeping track of session
+  - Client and Service free of keeping track of session
   - A Previously disrupted session can be restored if session token expires.
-- Client makes RESTful FHIR transactions on Server using a *FHIR operation*
+- Client makes RESTful FHIR transactions on Service using a *FHIR operation*
-- Use QuestionnaireResponse with contained Questionnaire as Parameters to capture the data needed between the Client and Server
+- Use QuestionnaireResponse with contained Questionnaire as Parameters to capture the data needed between the Client and Service
 - If Questionnaire timed out
    - Response can change over time and the Form is not valid
    - the whole session needs to be restarted
    - timing extensions - duration/time-limit?
-      - either Client or Server could validate if within time limit
+      - either Client or Service could validate if within time limit
       - (OperationOutcome defined error code) **Discusse**
-- Use QuestionnaireResponse with contained Questionnaire as Parameters to capture the data needed between the Client and Server
+- Use QuestionnaireResponse with contained Questionnaire as Parameters to capture the data needed between the Client and Service
 - Operationally need to keep assessment short.
   - e.g.,PROMIS up to 12 transactions  (on average 4-12))
-- Calculated Scores as `readOnly` questions with `initial.valueQuantity` that cannot be changed
+- Calculated Scores as `readOnly` question and a pre-populated value as an answer.
-  - can be marked as hidden using the questionnair-hidden extension to prevent end user from viewing.
+  - can be marked as hidden using the questionnaire-hidden extension to prevent end user from viewing.

 ## Open issues for discussion